Kiszuriwalilibori/Portfolio_Archiwalne_2/readme.md

 #### 5
 - brand new layout

+#### 5
+- modular js

 ### To do

-- jquery inview and IE support, smooth change of font size and few margins
+- jquery inview and IE support, smooth change of font size and few margin
+- prepareAnimation sometimes it throws UFO out what makes horizontal
+- more error control in js

+watchify app/js/main.js -o app/js/bundle.js -v